 In addition to the hampering of Keynesian stabilization policy discussed in Section 6.4.2, also demographic staggering (due to baby booms succeeded by baby busts) may make rigid deficit rules problematic.
 In Denmark for instance demographic staggering is prognosticated to generate considerable budget deficits during several decades after 2030 where younger and smaller generations will succeed older and larger ones in the labor market.
 This is prognosticated to take place, however, without challenging the long-run sustainability of current fiscal policy as assessed by the Danish Economic Council (see the English Summary in De Økonomiske Råd, 2014).
 This phenomenon is in Danish known as "hængekøjeproblemet" (the "hammock problem").
-Sources for last part of Section 6.7 6.10 Exercises 6.xx In the OLG model of Section 6.6.2, derive (6.37) and (6.38).
+Sources for last part of Section 6.7 29 Rent seeking refers to attempts to gain by increasing one's share of existing wealth, instead of trying to produce wealth. (c) Groth, Lecture notes in macroeconomics, (mimeo) 2016.